kyrilloswahid/GitHub-Settings-Automation/README.md

 		- `public_jobs: false` → Jobs are private by default in private repos, public in public repos
 		- `ci_pipeline_variables_minimum_override_role: "developer"` → Handled through repository permissions and environment protection rules

+## Logical Flow of the Script

+1. **Preparation**
+	- The script checks for required tools (`curl`, `jq`) using the `need()` function and validates that all necessary arguments and the GitHub token are provided.
+	- It sets up API headers for authenticated requests and defines helper functions for API calls (`api()` and `status()`).

+2. **Team Discovery**
+	- `get_all_teams()`: Fetches all teams in the organization, handling pagination to ensure no teams are missed.
+	- `find_team()`: Finds a team by name in the teams JSON and returns its slug.
+	- The script uses these to identify the key teams: Developers, Maintainers, and Instance-Admins.
+If any are missing, it prints all available teams and exits with a clear error.

+3. **Repository Discovery**
+	- `get_repos()`: Fetches all repositories in the organization (with pagination), filters them by the specified prefix, and outputs the repo names.

+4. **Per-Repository Automation**
+	- For each matching repository, the script:
+	  - `create_development_branch()`: Ensures a `development` branch exists (creating it from the default branch if needed).
+	  - `add_bot_collaborator()`: Adds the DevOps bot as a collaborator with the correct permissions.
+	  - Detects the default branch (main/master) and applies branch protection rules:
+		 - `protect_branch()`: Sets branch protection rules for both the default and development branches, enforcing the required teams and approval counts.
+	  - `configure_repo_settings()`: Configures repository settings to standardize merge strategies and branch deletion.

+5. **Completion**
+	- After processing all repositories, the script prints a success message.

+---

 ## Usage

 ```sh